rhymeswithvocal/digital-garden/_notes/biscuits.md

 ## Attempt Log

+### Batch 4 - 1.21.21
+- cut up the butter before mixing, big help
+- great rise on this batch, butter definitely stayed colder
+- little bit doughy/underbaked in the middle.
+Attributed to:
+	- put dough in freezer for about 15 mins before baking
+	- cut biscuits a lot bigger than usual

 ### Batch 3 - 1.18.21
 - not as much rise, butter had melted a bit
 - need to cut frozen butter before added to the bowl